 The more you interact with horses, who have an ingrained fight-or-flight-for-safety mechanism, the better you will become at staying steady and calm in the midst of an emergency.
 You’ll find yourself using this learned technique in many situations, with or without horses.
 Again, it’s one of the benefits of working with horses, they make us better at handling emergency situations.

-Excerpt from a soon to be published book: Carriage Capers – Magic Moments Leave Marks on our Hearts.
-Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
+Excerpt from the e-book Carriage Capers – Magic Moments Leave Marks on our Hearts – Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
 Get this story and eight more Carriage Capers delivered to your in-box by clicking this link: Carriage Capers